ardittristan/HookMacros/README.md

 You can have more than one macro on a line, for the same hook, but you can't put multiple hooks on the same line.

+*If you don't know what hook you need, [The Furnace](https://github.com/kakaroto/fvtt-module-furnace) has a handy option that allows you to enable debugging.
+Which will show hooks in the console when they are called.
+Open the console with `ctrl + shift + i` or `F12`*

 ### Things to watch out for

 Don't create macros that run from the chat hook *and* create chat messages that take more than 1 seconds to output to chat.